iRobotEducation/create3_docs/docs/hw/adapter.md

 ### Blue Indicator
 The **blue indicator (D6)** is illuminated when the BLE radio is turned on.
 It flashes when it is connected to a host.

+[^1]: iRobot® and Create® are registered trademarks of iRobot Corporation.
-[^1]: USB-C® is a trademark of USB Implementers Forum.
+[^2]: USB-C® is a trademark of USB Implementers Forum.
-[^2]: Maximum current computed as: 2 A - (5 V * 3 A / 0.90 / 14.4 V) = 0.84 A
+[^3]: Maximum current computed as: 2 A - (5 V * 3 A / 0.90 / 14.4 V) = 0.84 A
-[^3]: The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by iRobot is under license.
+[^4]: The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by iRobot is under license.
-[^4]: All other trademarks mentioned are the property of their respective owners.
+[^5]: All other trademarks mentioned are the property of their respective owners.